 Maintenance is very important for keeping your vehicle in safe operating condition.
 Proper maintenance is the owner's responsibility.
-The vehicle should be serviced as per maintenance schedule.
+The vehicle should be serviced as specified in the maintenance schedule.

 The maintenance schedule does not exempt the pre-ride inspection.